axaka/PriosTools/README.md

 # PriosTools

-**PriosTools** is a modular Unity package that streamlines game development with tools for live data integration, localization, events, save systems, UI animation, and debugging — all plug-and-play ready.
+**PriosTools** is a modular Unity package that streamlines game development by offering a suite of reusable systems — from data loading to event dispatching, localization, UI animation, and debugging — all plug-and-play ready.

 ---